 Oh, what a nice novelty!
 I liked it!
 If anything was going to make you feel like a kid again, it was the idea that anything you wished for was going to come true.

-‘Ok,’ I said, staring at the little piece of paper in my hand, ‘I wish I could finally meet a decent guy, one with more than just a good body and good hair.
-I want to find a meeting of minds, a mutual respect, someone who…means what they say and says what they mean, an adventurer, intellect, a funny-man, a…’
+‘Ok,’ I said, staring at the little piece of paper in my hand, ‘I wish I could finally meet a decent guy.’
+I began, ‘One with more than just a good body and good hair.
+I want to find a meeting of minds, mutual respect, someone who…who means what they say and says what they mean, an adventurer, intellect, a funny-man, a…’

 I began to sigh.
 Whimsically, I looked around the empty room, remembering how silly this all was.
 Who was I kidding?
 That man didn’t exist in today’s world.